coddingtonbear/python-myfitnesspal/readme.markdown

 #     'sugar': 103}
 ```

-Or, if you just want to see how many cups of water you've recorded, or the notes you've entered for a day:
+Or, if you just want to see how many milliliters of water you've recorded, or the notes you've entered for a day:

 ```python
 day.water